-- Toss the Brussels sprouts, grapes and figs with the olive oil and lay on a baking sheet lined with parchment paper.
+- Toss the Brussel sprouts, grapes and figs with the olive oil and lay on a baking sheet lined with parchment paper.
 Sprinkle with thyme leaves, salt and pepper.

 - Roast for about 30-35 minutes, turning the Brussels sprouts at least once to evenly roast.

-- Once the Brussels sprouts are caramelized, and the grapes and figs are slightly shriveled, remove from the oven, and coat with the aged balsamic vinegar.
+- Once the Brussel sprouts are caramelized, and the grapes and figs are slightly shriveled, remove from the oven, and coat with the aged balsamic vinegar.